top of page

 SHORT BIO

 Annie Bacon is a writer and songwriter living in Ann Arbor, Michigan (via Maine and San Francisco).
 With her OSHEN she merges a literary writing style and folk-rock Americana sound to create rich and emotionally complex music.
-After surviving (with all of you) a global pandemic while grieving multiple deaths, Bacon emerges in 2024 with a host of creative works revolving around grief, including the forthcoming album Storm (June), a novel on themes of motherhood & war, and an original full-length musical
+Bacon emerges from a loss-filled five years with 2024's Storm, praised as "a landmark release" (Glide), "mature and sophisticated songwriting" (AmericanaUK), and "brilliant nostalgic elegance" (The Wild Is Calling).
+She also composed a folk opera, co-created a full-length musical, and is working on a novel on themes of motherhood & war.

 LONG BIO